 The Carter Center undertakes the largest initiative providing health education and treatment for schistosomiasis in Nigeria, the world's most endemic country for this preventable but devastating disease.

-In terms of socioeconomic and public health impact, schistosomiasis, also known as bilharzia or snail fever, is second only to malaria as the most devastating parasitic disease in tropical countries.
-Approximately 20 million Nigerians — mostly children — need to be treated for schistosomiasis, making the country the most endemic in the world.
+In terms of socioeconomic and public health impact, schistosomiasis is second only to malaria as the most devastating parasitic disease in tropical countries.
+Nigeria is the most endemic country for schistosomiasis, with approximately 20 million people — mostly children — needing treatment.

-As a result of these efforts, millions of Nigerians are now benefiting from schistosomiasis treatment.
-For example, blood in schoolchildren's urine — a telltale sign of schistosomiasis infection — has been reduced by approximately 94 percent in Plateau and Nasarawa states and approximately 88 percent in Delta state, illustrating that the disease can be controlled with cost-effective efforts.
+- Blood in schoolchildren's urine — a telltale sign of schistosomiasis infection — has been reduced by approximately 94 percent in Plateau and Nasarawa states and approximately 88 percent in Delta state.

 - A Carter Center-assisted effort has shown that treatments for schistosomiasis can be delivered at the same time as interventions against lymphatic filariasis and river blindness, helping the ministry of health reach programs more efficiently through one community-based health education and drug distribution system instead of separate ones for each disease.